PortSwigger/multi-totp-authenticator/README.md

 #### Remove (X)
 This button will remove the TOTP from the UI.
 It will also remove it from the project storage if the [Save TOTPs to project file](#save-totps-to-project-file) option is enabled.

+### Insert into message editors
+Right click in any editable message editor in Burp.
+Under `Extensions > TOTP` you can either insert the current code for each TOTP you have saved or insert the match string placeholder you have configured.

 ### Use with Scanner
 The extension can be used with Burp's Scanner, which allows you to scan targets that use TOTPs for multi-factor authentication.